jlombino/dsc-phase3-project/README.md

 <h1>Data Understanding</h1>

 The following <a href=https://www.kaggle.com/becksddf/churn-in-telecoms-dataset>dataset</a> was provided by SyriaTel for modeling.
 It contains information on the account usage and history of 3300 SyriaTel customers in the United States.
-The target column, churn shows whether a given customer left SyriaTel during an unspecified time frame.
+The target column, churn shows whether a given customer left SyriaTel during a one-month time frame.
 The dataset can be found in this repositiory at <a href=./data/s_tel.csv>./data/s_tel.csv</a>.

 Some of the features present in the data set are:
 <ul>